baezortega/CrossSpecies2021/README.md

 Wellcome Sanger Institute
 2020–21_

-This repository contains custom R and bash scripts which can be used to replicate the analyses presented in the article "UNPUBLISHED" (Cagan, Baez-Ortega _et al._, 2021).
+This repository contains custom R and bash scripts which can be used to replicate the analyses presented in the article "Somatic mutation rates scale with lifespan across mammals" (Cagan, Baez-Ortega _et al._, 2021) **[UNPUBLISHED]**.

 The set-up and usage of the data and scripts are explained below.